-Cosmetic Tattooing or ‘permanent makeup’ became fashionable in the 1920s and is mostly used to enhance the colour of eyebrows, eyeliner, lips and sometimes the breasts – particularly after surgery.
+Cosmetic Tattooing or Semi Permanent Make Up (SPMU) became fashionable in the 1920s and is mostly used to enhance the colour of eyebrows, eyeliner, lips and sometimes the breasts – particularly after surgery.

 Many people say eyebrows are your most important feature and studies have shown that eyebrows are more important than our eyes for making a lasting impression!